Tips for Downsizing your Home

 Large furniture and storage options

 Firstly, consider where you are shifting to and how much space you will have.
 What storage options are available in the home and is there the ability to add extra storage to your new place?
 Make sure you do a walk through and take note of wardrobes, linen press and kitchen cupboards, take measurements where possible and get a copy of the floor plan.
 This will be very handy when you are starting to determine how much of your larger furniture items will be moving with you.
 Depending on the scale of your downsize, if you’re reducing the number of bedrooms or just less square footage you will need to consider your current furniture and if all your larger items will fit in your new home.
+If they won't fit, it might be a good idea to check out other storage facilities.

 Take stock of the smaller things